David Bass (American football): Chicago Bears

 On September 1, Bass was claimed off waivers by the Chicago Bears.
 Bass made his first NFL start against the Detroit Lions in Week 10.
 The following week against the Baltimore Ravens, Bass intercepted Joe Flacco and returned the pick 24 yards for a touchdown, becoming the first Bears lineman to record a pick-six since Michael Haynes in 2004 against the Tennessee Titans, and the first Bears rookie defensive lineman to do so since Jon Norris in 1987 against the New Orleans Saints.
 On September 5, 2015, he was released by the Bears.

 Tennessee Titans

 On September 6, 2015, Bass was claimed off waivers by the Tennessee Titans.
 He was not re-signed following the 2016 season.
 Bass played in 29 games, starting seven, over his two seasons with the Titans.
 He had 52 tackles, 1.5 sacks, two fumble recoveries, and one interception with the team.

 Seattle Seahawks

 On May 9, 2017, Bass signed with the Seattle Seahawks.
 He was released on September 19, 2017.
 He had appeared in 2 games with one tackle.

 New York Jets

 On September 21, 2017, Bass signed with the New York Jets.
 Bass played in 13 games, starting three, logging 25 tackles and 3.5 sacks.

 On April 30, 2018, Bass re-signed with the Jets.
 He was released on August 31, 2018.

+NFL career statistics

 Personal life

 Bass became a franchise owner of The Exercise Coach in 2020 shortly after retiring from professional football.